ecotoneframework/php-ddd-cqrs-event-sourcing-symfony-laravel-ecotone/README.md

 Services communicate with each other using `RabbitMQ` with `Ecotone's Distributed Bus`.

+### If you do have problems running example, possibly you may need to fix file permissions

+> sudo chown -R YOUR_GROUP:YOUR_USER .

 ### Quickstart

 - To report issue as a customer, go to [Customer Service](http://localhost:3000/)